Using Support Bundles

 ZFS Bundle

-When type is zfs-bundle, a ZFS support bundle collection starts on both ZFS nodes and downloads the new ZFS support bundles into the bundle directory.
+When nativetype is a ZFS support bundle, collection starts on both ZFS nodes and downloads the new ZFS support bundles into the bundle directory.
+When nativetype is not specified, zfs_bundle is created by default.

 SOS Report Bundle

-When type is sosreport, the component_name is a management node or compute node.
-If component_name is not specified, the report is collected from all management and compute nodes.
+When nativetype is an SOS report bundle, the report is collected from the management node or compute node specified by the --component parameter.
+If --component is not specified, the report is collected from all management and compute nodes.

 Uploading Support Bundles to Oracle Support